 The Crime Awareness and Campus Security Act of 1990 requires The University of Akron and Wayne College administrators to report incidents of rape to University Police.
 The names of the sexually assaulted person(s) are kept confidential and are not discussed unless permitted by the sexually assaulted person.
 Once a complaint is filed, a preliminary investigation will take place.
-If a violation has occurred, the University will start disciplinary Board will follow.
+If a violation has occurred, the University will start disciplinary proceedings against the assailant.
+A hearing by the University Disciplinary Board will follow.
 Both the accused and the accuser are entitled to have others present during the proceedings.
 Punitive internal action for students found guilty could result in several penalties including the most severe, dismissal with permanent record notation.